Requirements for Employers

 Where a work-related injury or death has occurred, the employer, including individual corporate officers, partners, or members of an LLC, is directly liable for medical expenses, temporary disability, and permanent disability or dependency benefits.
 In addition to awards for medical expenses and other benefits, New Jersey law also provides for civil penalties against the employer and its officers where failure to insure is determined.
 Awards and penalties arising from these claims can become liens against the uninsured employer and its officers, which are generally enforceable in the New Jersey Superior Court against any assets belonging to the uninsured employer and its officers.

-If you are aware of an uninsured employer, you may provide this information to the Office of Special Compensation Funds via email@example.com or by completing a Report of Non-Compliance form.
+If you are aware of an uninsured employer, you may provide this information to the Office of Special Compensation Funds by completing an online Report of Non-Compliance form.

 You do not need to identify yourself but you should be prepared to provide the name and exact address of the employer and, if possible, the names of the principle operators of the business.